mtvbrianking/laravel-ussd/readme.md

 ### List

-Lists are used to display dynamic items.
+Lists are designed to show dynamic items.

-The provider must return a list of items, each containing an `id` and a `label`.
+To use this feature, your provider must supply a list where each item includes both an `id` (a unique identifier) and a `label` (the text displayed to the user).

 ```php
 $listItems = (new \App\Ussd\Providers\SavingAccountsProvider)->load();